On Tate Acyclicity and Uniformity of Berkovich Spectra and Adic Spectra: Uniformity of Adic Spectra

 { \bf Acknowledgements} I am deeply grateful to Takeshi Tsuji for discussions and advices in seminars.
 I thank to Yoichi Mieda for instructing me on elementary facts on adic spaces.
 I appreciate to Naoki Imai for giving significant opinions on this paper.
+I express my gratitude to Peter Scholze and Kevin Buzzard for giving me several interesting suggestions in personal communication.
 I am thankful to my friends for giving me an opportunity to talk about this topic and sharing so much time with me to discuss.
 I express my gratitude to family for their deep affection.

+I am a research fellow of Japan Society for the Promotion of Science.
+This work was supported by the Program for Leading Graduate Schools, MEXT, Japan.